 Featured Image: Illustration by Rene Reyes, US Bureau of Reclamation.

 Also within the Sacramento- San Joaquin Delta reside the native delta smelt.
 Delta smelt are small free-swimming fish that are exceptionally vulnerable to environmental change.
 These fish are unable to swim against the currents of the pumping plants, easily subjected to the competition of invasive species, and commonly preyed upon by larger fish.
-In 1993, the delta smelt population was listed as threatened by state and federal governments and by the early 2000s their population was in a severe decline.
-As an A research team led by Peter Moyle from University of California, Davis explore the controversy between the protection of delta smelt and the livelihood of California farmers, and further analyze the outcomes for current water use within the Sacramento-San Joaquin Delta.
+In 1993, the delta smelt population was listed as threatened by state and federal governments and by the early 2000s their population was in severe decline.
+A research team led by Peter Moyle from the University of California, Davis explored the controversy between the protection of delta smelt and the livelihood of California farmers, and further analyzed the outcomes for current water use within the Sacramento-San Joaquin Delta.

 The Real Story

-Though many believe that the increase of freshwater flows through the delta is a waste of water to protect smelt, the main reason for the freshwater outflow is to decrease salinity in the delta in general, not just for delta smelt.
+Though many believe that the increase of freshwater flow through the delta is a waste of water to protect smelt, the main reason for the freshwater outflow is to decrease salinity in the delta in general, not just for delta smelt.
 In fact, maintaining proper salinity is helpful to the farmers as well, as it prevents saltwater from being pumped into agricultural land.
-High salinity values are common when freshwater is exported through pumps to agricultural land than letting is take its natural course into the delta.
+High salinity values are common when freshwater is exported through pumps to agricultural land.
 From 2011 to 2016, freshwater outflow used to protect Endangered Species Act-listed species only accounted for 6.5% of the freshwater outflow.

 However, delta smelt continue to take the blame for the water controversy in California, often scapegoated when farmers face challenges involving water.
-Delta smelt are often portrayed in the media as the useless fish responsible for farmers losing crops and jobs, rather than acknowledging the wicked environmental effects of drought and saltwater intrusion.
+Delta smelt are often portrayed in the media as the useless fish responsible for farmers losing crops and jobs.

 What’s next for smelt?

-Unfortunately, due to the likely irreversible large-scale changes that have occurred in the Sacramento- San Joaquin Delta ecosystem, it is likely that delta smelt are headed for extinction within the next few years.
-It’s possible that other native species, such as winter-run Chinook salmon and longfin smelt, will be next ones to faces challenges.
-Large-scale changes in water and land management must occur in order to prevent extinction, but it is unlikely that this will happen in enough time.
+Unfortunately, due to the likely irreversible large-scale changes that have occurred in the Sacramento-San Joaquin Delta ecosystem, it is likely that delta smelt are headed for extinction within the next few years.
+It’s possible that other native species, such as winter-run Chinook salmon and longfin smelt, will be the next ones to face challenges.
+Large-scale changes in water and land management must occur in order to prevent extinction, but it is unlikely that this will happen quickly enough.
 Because only a small portion of freshwater outflow is used for delta smelt protection, the extinction of this fish along with a reversal in water outflow rulings will not actually solve the water crisis for the farmers in the delta.
-Saltwater intrusion will continue, and freshwater outflow will still be needed at great volumes to mediate it.
+Saltwater intrusion will continue, and freshwater outflow will be needed at great volumes to mediate it.